Nordea names former Handelsbanken boss as new CEO

-STOCKHOLM/HELSINKI (Reuters) - Finland’s Nordea on Thursday named Frank Vang-Jensen, head of personal banking at the Nordic region’s biggest bank, as its new chief executive, who pledged to keep a close eye on costs at the group.
+STOCKHOLM/HELSINKI (Reuters) - Finland’s Nordea (NDAFI.HE) on Thursday named Frank Vang-Jensen, head of personal banking at the Nordic region’s biggest bank, as its new chief executive, who pledged to keep a close eye on costs at the group.

-Vang-Jensen, who has worked at Nordea since 2017, was a former chief executive at rival Handelsbanken but was ousted abruptly from that role in 2016 after only 18 months in the job.
+Vang-Jensen, who has worked at Nordea since 2017, was a former chief executive at rival Handelsbanken (SHBa.ST) but was ousted abruptly from that role in 2016 after only 18 months in the job.

 Nordea said out-going CEO Casper von Koskull, whose retirement was flagged in June, would stay with the bank until 2020 to secure an orderly transition.